 ?>

-Matching Against aMask
+Matching Against aMask// Case-insensitive search

 You can use the strspan() function to match a string against a “whitelist” mask of allowed characters.
 This function returns the length of the initial segment of the string that contains any of the characters specified in the mask: